rick-r/marriage-figaro-norway/captions.md

 Certo: a noi la cede
 generoso il padrone.

-"Mr. Almaviva is giving to us as a wedding gift"
+Mr. Almaviva is giving to us as a wedding gift

 Io per me, te la dono.
-"I don't think we should accept it"
+I don't think we should accept it

 Perché non voglio.
 Sei tu mio servo, o no?
-"I have my reasons.
-Will you just trust me?"
+I have my reasons.
+Will you just trust me?